-the humanitarian response by promoting learning.

-- 16. To enhance the strategic nature of CBPFs and articulate their distinctive added value in each context, HCs, in consultation with the ABs, will develop a Vision Paper for each Fund.
+- 10. CBPFs are strategic tools to support HCs in delivering their vision for principled, prioritized and needs-based humanitarian action in the local context.
+While providing life-saving humanitarian response and enhancing localization, CBPFs are not intended to fill funding gaps but add value by being catalytic, promoting system change and bringing about improvements in the way the humanitarian community responds.
+CBPFs foster innovation and new approaches that can improve the quality of assistance, and also contribute to improving the humanitarian response by promoting learning. - 11.
+To enhance the strategic nature of CBPFs and articulate their distinctive added value in each context, HCs, in consultation with the ABs, will develop a Vision Paper for each Fund.
 The paper will set out the way in which the Fund intends to make a difference in its operating environment and funding context, shaping the humanitarian response while taking into account other funding mechanisms that exist.
-The paper will also outline key themes, including localization and selected effective programming areas, where the Fund intends to make particular investments, consider specific innovations and demonstrate change.
-The Vision Paper will be reviewed annually and evolve in line with global and country-level developments. - 17.
+The paper will also outline key themes, including localization and selected effective programming areas,5 where the Fund intends to make particular investments, consider specific innovations and demonstrate change.
+The Vision Paper will be reviewed annually and evolve in line with global and country-level developments. - 12.
 Allocations are aligned with the Fund's Vision Paper and conducted under an allocation-specific strategy, which sets out the strategic impact that is sought from the allocation and explains the approach to the allocation.
 Allocations are intended to advance priority humanitarian strategies and are not intended to "fill funding gaps".
 Allocations take place against the backdrop of Humanitarian Response Plans (HRPs) and other collective planning initiatives as part of the Humanitarian Programme Cycle (HPC), and fund a prioritized portion of these, as determined by the HC in consultation with partners in country.
-CBPFs ensure that the humanitarian system gives proper attention to and enables meaningful participation by the most at-risk populations and are vehicles to advance global priorities to improve the quality of assistance and ensure the best use of donor investments. - 18.
-Recognizing the multi-faceted nature of humanitarian needs experienced by affected people, CBPFs prioritize multi-sectoral and integrated programming to optimize impact.
-In some circumstances, where there is a particular need, a sectoral intervention may be warranted.
-Emphasis remains on the strategic and operational impact that CBPFs have through each allocation, as evidenced by the collective results of projects and the catalytic effect that allocations have on humanitarian operations. - 19.
-Given that CBPFs often operate in the same contexts as CERF, OCHA and partners are committed to ensuring that the two funding instruments are used jointly and strategically for the greatest overall impact under the incountry leadership of the HC.
-Complementarity between CBPFs, CERF and other funding streams, globally and at the country level, is derived from recognising and building on the respective comparative advantages of each mechanism and their unique value addition.
+CBPFs ensure that the humanitarian system gives proper attention to and enables meaningful participation by the most at-risk populations and are vehicles to advance global priorities to improve the quality of assistance and ensure the best use of donor investments.